borisv1307/UnconsciousBiasSimulation/README.md

 ## Continuios Integration.
 ```
 CI is implemented using Travis CI.
 The file '.travis.yml' in the rool directory has the commands to perform the build.
 The following description explains the commands in .travis.yml file.

+To setup Travis look into travis documentation https://docs.travis-ci.com/user/tutorial/

 1. Language, environment and Python version are declared.
 2. In the addons section, additional checks on the code are mentioned.
 We have implemented sonarcloud static code analysis.